xyproto/algernon/README.md

 ---

-The idea is that webpages can be written in Markdown, Amber, HTML or JSX (+React), depending on the need, and styled with CSS or GCSS, while data can be provided by a Lua script that talks to Redis, Bolt or MySQL.
+The idea is that webpages can be written in Markdown, Pongo2, Amber, HTML or JSX (+React), depending on the need, and styled with CSS or GCSS, while data can be provided by a Lua script that talks to Redis, Bolt or MySQL.

 Amber and GCSS is a good combination, that allows for more clarity and less repetition than HTML and CSS.
 It˙s also easy to use Lua for providing data for the Amber templates, which helps separate model, controller and view.

+Pongo2, GCSS and Lua also combines well.

-The auto-refresh feature is supported when using Markdown or Amber, and is useful to get an instant preview when developing.
+The auto-refresh feature is supported when using Markdown, Pongo2 or Amber, and is useful to get an instant preview when developing.

 The JSX to JavaScript (ECMAscript) transpiler is built-in.